wujy28/tp/docs/UserGuide.md

 4. After downloading the application, move it into the “AAndE” folder created in step 2.

-5. Open Terminal (as mentioned in step 1 part 1)
+5. Open Terminal (as mentioned in step 1 part 1)<br>
-    1. For Windows, type in `cd Desktop\AAndE` to navigate to the folder you’ve created, and press Enter.
+   i.
+For Windows, type in `cd Desktop\AAndE` to navigate to the folder you’ve created, and press Enter.<br>
-    2. For Mac, type in `cd Desktop/AAndE` to navigate to the folder you’ve created, and press Enter.
+   ii.
+For Mac, type in `cd Desktop/AAndE` to navigate to the folder you’ve created, and press Enter.<br>

    Then, type in `java -jar AdvancedAndEfficient.jar` and press Enter again to run the application.